A-shika/A-shika.github.io/index.md

 ---

 ## Skills
--Good at C,C++,Python,AutoCAd,Latex and Git
+- Good at C,C++,Python,AutoCAd,Latex and Git
--Good in Designing
+- Good in Designing
--Active in College Clubs
+- Active in College Clubs
 ---
 # Contact
-Name-ASHIKA
+- Name-ASHIKA
-Mobile No.-9526XXXXXX
+- Mobile No.-9526XXXXXX
-Email ID-2023ucp1671@mnit.ac.in
+- Email ID-2023ucp1671@mnit.ac.in
 ---